-Cancelled Classes
+Canceled Classes

-Students enrolled in classes which are cancelled may request a 100% tuition refund.
+Students enrolled in classes that are canceled may request a 100% tuition refund.

 Deployment

 Military members unable to attend classes due to orders transferring them out of the area for prolonged periods of time may request a full tuition refund at any time in the semester.
 Students must present an original set of military orders to the Registrar for confirmation.